Premium Employer

 How to prepare for Infosys Java Developer interview?

 Go through your CV in detail and study all the technologies mentioned in your CV.
 Prepare at least two technologies or languages in depth if you are appearing for a technical interview at Infosys.
-The most common topics and skills that interviewers at Infosys expect are Java, Microservices, Spring Boot, Hibernate and SDLC.
+The most common topics and skills that interviewers at Infosys expect are Java, Microservices, Hibernate, Spring Boot and Java Spring Boot.

 What are the top questions asked in Infosys Java Developer interview?